gabacode/AdFree-Forever/README.md

 ## How to install:
-- Click on Clone or Download >> Download zip
+- Click on Clone or download on this Github page >> Download zip
 - Extract .zip archive to Desktop
 - Open Google Chrome
 - Enter this URL: chrome://extensions